MSNBC Scrambles With 2020 Pivot As Post-Mueller Ratings Collapse

 Over the last two years MSNBC has made a mint peddling the Trump-Russia conspiracy, which explains why the network's $10 million per year host, Rachel 'cash cow' Maddow, fought back tears last Friday upon learning that the President of the United States isn't a traitor.

-On Friday, Attorney General William Barr submitted a four-page summary of findings from special counsel Robert Mueller's nearly two-year investigation into Russian collusion and obstruction, which unequivocally concluded that President Trump did not collude with Russia.
+Earlier on Friday, Attorney General William Barr submitted a four-page summary of findings from special counsel Robert Mueller's nearly two-year investigation into Russian collusion and obstruction, which unequivocally concluded that President Trump did not collude with Russia.

 McCarthyism 2.0 ends with a whimper after:— zerohedge (@zerohedge) March 24, 2019